chappidiRushi/js-glossary/README.md

 ### Promise
 A Promise is an object that represents the eventual completion (or failure) of an asynchronous operation and its resulting value.
 Promises provide a cleaner and more flexible way to work with asynchronous code compared to traditional callback-based approaches.

+## S

+### Statements
+Statements are syntax constructs and commands that perform actions.

 ## V

 ### Variable